Annual Report 2022-2023

 Water Knowledge Europe 2023

-Water Knowledge Europe is the flagship event of Water Europe’s Collaboration Programme
+Water Knowledge Europe: The flagship event of Water Europe’s Collaboration Programme

 WKE 2022 took place on the 18th and 19th of October 2022 with an agenda presenting several upcoming opportunities for funding R&I water projects under the new WPs 2023-2024 Horizon Europe.
 Speakers from the European Commission (DG RTD, CINEA, REA, EISMEA) addressed the audience of more than 120 participants.